wornwinter/DMGe/README.md

 ##Current State
 Currently it is not 100% functional.
 We have several opcodes implemented and the basis of a GUI, however both the BIOS and game ROM filenames are hardcoded for test purposes.

-There is no graphical output or sound currently.
+There is some graphical output.
+Currently it will run the BIOS with the correct graphics output, but no sound.

 ##Building
 Building (as of now) is a *relatively* painless task on both Linux and Windows.